As we commemorate the life and legacy of Dr. Martin Luther King, Jr. I am reminded of one of his most potent quotes:

 Leadership and Business Resources

-Get the Biblical blueprint for how to maximize your God-given gift of wealth-building.
-Download this FREE teleseminar now from our online store...
+Get the Biblical blueprint for thriving in the midst of a financial famine.
+Download this FREE teaching now from our online store...

 Economic Evangelism Resource Kit for Christian CEOs